BobBuildTool/bob/doc/manual/configuration.rst

       history if ``shallow`` is used in the recipes.

    By default submodules will not be cloned.
 Set the ``submodules`` property to true to populate them automatically.
+You can also set it to a list of paths to clone only a subset of submodules.
 To recursively clone submodules of submodules too, set the ``recurseSubmodules`` property to ``True``::

       checkoutSCM:
           - scm: git
             url: foo@bar.test
             submodules: True           # clone all direct submodules
+          - scm: git
+            url: subset@foo.test
+            submodules:                # clone only submodule "foo/bar"
+               - foo/bar
           - scm: git
             url: something@else.test
             submodules: True           # clone submodules